Orphan Pages: The Silent Indexing Killer

 Orphan pages suffer from extreme latency.

 More importantly, large numbers of orphans increase latency for non-orphan pages as well.
+This systemic drag is often misattributed to content quality or link authority.

 How to Fix Orphans Without Overlinking